Benefits of Horse Riding & Equine Therapy

 All ages and skill sets welcome

-Horseback riding may feel like an activity that it is intimidating to get involved with if you are unfamiliar with horses, but there are many opportunities for both rider and volunteer for any age and any skill level.
-Volunteers can help with barn chores, horse care, or hands-on activities directly with equine-assisted activities, and riders of all ages from toddler to adult can begin participation in therapeutic riding programs.
+Horseback riding may feel like an activity that is intimidating to get involved with if you are unfamiliar with horses.
+Still, there are many opportunities for riders and volunteers of all ages and skill levels.
+Volunteers can help with barn chores, horse care, or hands-on work directly with equine-assisted activities, and riders of all ages, from toddlers to adults, can begin participating in therapeutic riding programs.

 Happy riding!